Chapter 5:

 For anyone in the Lord that was called when a slave is the Lord's freedman; likewise he that was called when a freeman is a slave of Christ.
 You were bought with a price; stop becoming slaves of men.

-To you who suffer tribulation, relief along with us at the revealing of the Lord Jesus from heaven with his powerful angels in a flaming fire, as he brings vengeance upon those who do not know God and those who do not obey the good news about our Lord Jesus.
+But you who suffer tribulation will be given relief along with us, at the revealing of the Lord Jesus from heaven with his powerful angels in a flaming fire, as he brings vengeance on those who do not know God and those who do not obey the good news about our Lord Jesus.
 These very ones will be punished with everlasting destruction from before the Lord and from the glory of his strength.

 Heb 5.9